torproject/onionbalance/docs/design.md

 instances into a single `master` descriptor.

 ## Overview

-This tool is designed to allow requests to Tor onion service to be directed to multiple back-end Tor instances, thereby increasing availability and reliability.
-The design involves collating the set of introduction points created by one or more independent Tor onion service instances into a single `master` onion service descriptor.

 The master descriptor is signed by the onion service permanent key and published to the HSDir system as normal.